johannesholmberg/archive.holmberg.io/notebook/_posts/2013-06-27-and-so-it-ends.md

   - /journal/and-so-it-ends/
 ---

-<p class="intro" markdown="1">**Since** I wrote last, I’ve been traversing this vast country up north.
-After spending some time in a desolate Goa I finally hit Bombay.</p>
+Since I wrote last, I’ve been traversing this vast country up north.
+After spending some time in a desolate Goa I finally hit Bombay.

 Bombay is one of those places that you can’t really believe exists until you’re in the middle of it.
 It’s the first time I experience that kind of compactness from a city.